sharedgithub/testNotes/BA Note.md

 ## ----- Chapter 7 ------ Requirement Analsis

-### 28. What is Visual modelling ? - Graphical representation using modelling language e.g wokflow, process flow,Orginizational chart, matrix . take something complex and make it simple
+### 28. What is Visual modelling ?
+	- Graphical representation using modelling language e.g wokflow, process flow,Orginizational chart, matrix . take something complex and make it simple

 	Benefits - visual images are easy to understand, receive requirement efficiently,identify underlying problems,allows to remove irrelevant information

 	As is prosess is model and model to be processs and find out gaps

 ### 29. What is requirement analysis ?

-stekholder to understand requirement understand requirement need to prioritize design team to analyze requirements
+	stekholder to understand requirement
+	understand requirement need to prioritize
+	design team to analyze requirements

 ### 30. Business Models ?

 	a.
 Orginizational chart - heirarchy, roles and deparments
 	b.
 Compentative comparision matrix - comparision of available options or platforms, services or platforms
 	c.
 Stekholder model - show stekholders involved in project
 	d.
-Use Case diagram - how is going to use application
+Use Case diagram - how application is going to be used
-e. process flow diagram - process from start to end - unit lele >> task level
+	e. process flow diagram - process from start to end - unit level >> task level
 	f.
 User interface wireframe - It shows how application will look like - design of particular application

 ### 31. Technical Models ?

 	a.
 System context digram - how system will processed with database details etc, how data will flow - high level diagram
 	b.
 Data Flow digram - data flow from one place to another - helps to understand requirement
 	c.
 CRUD - Create, Read, Update and delete - role wise details - Process vs entity, process vs role - database table details
 	d.
 State digram - states of application at different stages
 	e.
 Entity Relationship Diagram (ERD)- Database design diagram (entity)

 ### 32. BPMN and UML modelling